 So, that is kind of misleading, but it’s absolutely true.

-Before Hillary Clinton announced her run for President, I was in a pretty dark place and it wasn’t so much because of my unidentified sexuality on it’s own, but more-so because I was severely depressed due to a conglomeration of things, one being pharmacy school at my college.
+Before Hillary Clinton announced her run for the presidency, I was in a pretty dark place; it wasn’t so much because of my unidentified sexuality on it’s own, but more-so because I was severely depressed due to an American sized portion of things, one bit being pharmacy school at my college.

-I decided, once I was on the beginning of the “upward climb” that I would start doing some unburdening.
+I decided, once I was on the beginning of the self-motivated “upward climb out of the hole of depression,” that I would start doing some unburdening.
 It was tough, I had to face a lot of things about myself that I really was not comfortable with:

 - not giving people the ability to decide whether I am a successful person